MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-ueba.md

 2. Click on a particular user to get to the **User** page.
    ![User page](./media/user-page.png)

-3. Click the **Investigation priority score** to view a list of all the risky activities that occurred over the last week to combine to give the user this particular score.
 4. Review the information in the **User** page to get an overview of the user and see if there are points at which the user  performed activities that were unusual for that user or were performed at an unusual time.
 The **User's score compared to the organization** represents which percentile the user is in based on their ranking in your organization - how high they are on the list of users you should investigate, relative to other users in your organization.
 The number will be red if a user is in or above the 90th percentile of risky users across your organization.<br>The **User** page helps you answer the questions:
-	1. Who is the user?<br>Look at the left pane to get information about who the user is and what is known about them.
+	- Who is the user?<br>Look at the left pane to get information about who the user is and what is known about them.
 This pane provides you with information about the user's role in your company and their department.
 Is the user a DevOps engineer who often performs unusual activities as part of their job?
 Is the user a disgruntled employee who just got passed over for a promotion?

-	2. Click on the activity or alert score to understand the reason this activity was considered anomalous.
-  2. Is the user risky?<br>Check out the top of the right pane so you know whether it's worth your while to investigate the user.
+   - Is the user risky?<br>Check out the top of the right pane so you know whether it's worth your while to investigate the user.
 What is the employee's [risk score](#risk-score)?

-	3. What's risk does the user present to your organization?<br>Look at the list in the bottom pane, which provides you with each activity and each alert related to the user to helps you start understanding what type of risk the user represents so you can start deeper investigation.
+   - What's risk does the user present to your organization?<br>Look at the list in the bottom pane, which provides you with each activity and each alert related to the user to help you start understanding what type of risk the user represents.
+In the timeline, click on each line so you can drill down deeper into the activity or alert itself.
+You can click also on the number next to the activity so that you can understand the evidence that influenced the score itself.

   >[!NOTE]
   >It is important to remember that while the **User** page provides information for devices, resources, and accounts across all activities, the investigation priority score is the sum of all risky activities and alerts over the last 7 days.